Be it a furrowed brow or a ploughed field, seek the warmth of friends after your day’s labours.

 The Experience Economy

-The sector contributes €4.5 billion in wages, salaries and employment taxes every year and more than 330,000 people are either employed directly or supported directly by demand from the sector.
-It accounts for one-fifth of all private sector employment.
+The sector contributes €4.5 billion in wages, salaries and employment taxes every year and over 330,000 people are either employed directly or supported directly by demand from the sector.
+It accounts for 20% of all private sector employment.
 Irish drinks companies are significant contributors to the Experience Economy.

-Furthermore, for every one hundred jobs created directly in Ireland’s Experience Economy, another thirty-eight are supported elsewhere in the Irish economy.
+Furthermore, every 100 jobs created directly in Ireland’s Experience Economy, support another 40 jobs elsewhere in the Irish economy.
 The sector has also played a major role in developing the all-island economy and has been an important source of employment North and South of the border.